TheBrightSparkDev/Human-Sightings/guide-README.md

 The individual comics page can be quite hard to implement AND make responsive so adding new pages may prove time consuing in the future I look to create a few templates to the artist can easily add her own in the future rather than contacting me to add them everytime.

+Not so much a bug but a preference that is against the nrom when it comes to naming conventions.
+Using naming patterns like 1slide1 1slide2 1slide3 enables me to absolutely fly through adding extra content as long as I have a template for the layout of course.
+To create all the comic pages correctly all I have to do is update the first number so lets same I go from page 9 and add a page 10.
+I copy and paste the HTML file and all I need to do to add a new slide is to change four numbers and of course the previous/next links and the title.

+This allows for rapid deployment in the future.
+The system really is quite intuitive also due to each page being named comic-1 comic-2 so you know that 1slide1 1thumbnail are for comic-1 etc.

 ## Deployment

 I was using github as the repository for the whole project so when I wanted to create a live page it was very easy to do.